Toward a physically motivated notion of Gaussian complexity geometry: Examples

 \subsection{Right-invariant metric on the group manifold}

+The first example we will present serves the purpose of illustrating how the general machinery laid out in previous sections is enough to provide closed-form expressions for circuit complexity.
+This example will closely follow the work in~\cite{Hackl2018, Chapman2019}, which was the main inspiration for the generalization we presented in Sec.~\ref{Sec:gengaussianmetric}.

-The generalization found in Sec.~\ref{Sec:gengaussianmetric} was inspired by the geometric construction of~\cite{Hackl2018, Chapman2019}.
-There, the authors considered pure Gaussian states with vanishing vector of means, and therefore the group $G$ for bosons is reduced to just $\Sp$.
+In~\cite{Hackl2018, Chapman2019}, the authors considered pure Gaussian states with vanishing vector of means, and therefore the group $G$ for bosons is reduced to just $\Sp$.
 They then apply this generalized cylindrical foliation to evaluate the state complexity derived from a Riemannian metric which, at the Lie algebra $\mathfrak{g} \simeq T_{\mathds{1}}G$ (in this case equal to $\mathfrak{so}(2N)$ for fermions, and $\mathfrak{sp}(2N, \mathbb{R})$ for bosons), is given by

 with $\sigma_R$ being the symmetric part of the two-point correlator of the quadratures in the chosen reference state.
 The metric is extended to all points $M\in G$ of the group manifold by demanding right-invariance,